jahwin/wecodefy/README.md

 ]);
 ```
 ## FlashData
-This is an option of storing data and get destroyed when used. you can use `system\library\FlashData` namespace
+This is an option of storing data and get destroyed after use. use `system\library\FlashData` namespace.

 ```php
 // Allow to add flashdata